South Cebu boasts epic waterfalls, panoramic viewpoints, swimming with whale sharks, and much more!

-Sumilon Island is one of the best South Cebu tourist spots just 20 minutes boat ride from Oslob.
-It is the best day trip or overnight stay you can do when exploring South Cebu in the Philippines.
+Sumilon Island is yet another one of the best South Cebu tourist spots just 20 minutes by boat from Oslob.
+It’s the best day trip or overnight stay you can do when exploring South Cebu.

 The only access to Sumilon Island is by boat which departs daily from Mainland Bancogon in Oslob to Sumilon Island at 8:00 am, 9:30 am, and 11:00 am.

 I recommend purchasing the Bluewater Sumilon Day Pass online in advance with Klook which gives you access to all of the facilities at Bluewater Sumilon Island Resort such as the infinity pool, private beach area, freshwater lagoon, and the restaurant.